innerr/ticat/README.md

 ```

-Find out what we got by search the repo name.
+Find out what we got by search the repo's name.
 `@ready` is a conventional tag use for ready-to-go commands:
 ```
 $> ticat find quick-start-usage @ready